 You want to use the atmosphere to set the stage for scares!
 Build a world in which the audience feels nervous, uneasy, and ready for a fright.
 Take the time to craft the type of environment that will allow for scares to pay off later.

-Horror is a great genre to try out on friends and family.
+This is a great genre to try out on friends and family.
 While they may not be screenwriting experts, they should be able to feel a level of terror just by reading your script.
 Almost all of these tips work for writing horror novels, too!

 May your words be creepy and full of scares!